Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 A person may feel unable to eat with other people.
 They may prefer to avoid new foods (food neophobia) with intense textures, tastes or smells, opting instead to stay with foods they know well.
 This can make trying new foods challenging.
 Others may not feel hungry often, or feel full quickly.

 Avoidance, once established, can become longstanding and hard to change.
 The more a person avoids eating, the scarier it becomes.
+Persistent picky eating beyond normally expected picky eating can be a sign of ARFID.

 Underlying biological factors such as a flavour preferences are partly genetic and can influence food choice.

 Feeding difficulties can begin early in life.
 For ARFID, the typical age of onset ranges from 11-14 years, with an average age of 12 years.
+ARFID occurs at similar rates in males and females, but it can be experienced with those who have diverse gender identities.

 Adults

-ARFID may occur during childhood, but it can also develop in adults.
-Research suggests that adults affected by achalasia, celiac sprue, Coeliac disease, eosinophilic esophagitis, inflammatory bowel disease (IBD) and Tourette syndrome may also experience ARFID.
+Adults affected by achalasia, celiac sprue, Coeliac disease, eosinophilic esophagitis, inflammatory bowel disease (IBD) and Tourette syndrome may also experience ARFID.
 Adults with ARFID may experience post-traumatic stress disorder (PTSD) and thoughts of suicide.
-The adult experience of ARFID may be different to paediatric and adolescent/youth experience.

 Adults with ARFID may often attend hospital settings, such as gastroenterology and neurogastroenterology clinics.

-People who have Attention Deficit Hyperactivity Disorder (ADHD), who are autistic or neurodivergent may experience ARFID.
+People who have attention deficit hyperactivity disorder (ADHD), who are autistic or neurodivergent may experience ARFID.

 There are three primary components to ARFID: